nuclia/nuclia.py/docs/14-rao.md

 ## Interactive CLI (Recommended)

-The interactive CLI provides a beautiful, real-time interface for conversing with your retrieval agent.
+The interactive CLI provides a beautiful, real-time interface for conversing with your Retrieval Agents Orchestrator.

 ### Starting the Interactive CLI